 Why would you pay $500 for a pair of jeans when you can get a very good one for $100?
 Is there a significant quality difference?
 Is it necessary to pay $400 more because some actor/actress is “known” for wearing them?

-If you lack confidence in your personality, you might be willing to cover it with flashy hygiene factors; such as clothing, cellphones, cars, etc. Generally, the excessive hygiene factors that people surround themselves with, reflect what they feel like they are lacking.
+If you feel inferior, you might be willing to cover it with flashy hygiene factors; such as clothing, cellphones, cars, etc. Generally, the excessive hygiene factors that people surround themselves with, reflect what they feel like they are lacking.

 The same approach can be applied to musical gear.